-- Balabolka - onscreen text may be saved in several audio files with customizable voice options.
+- Balabolka is a free and versatile program which works with a multitude of languages.
+Onscreen text may be saved as audio files with customizable voice options.

 - SpokenText - available as Chrome or Firefox add-on which, when registered on your Willamette account, will become available to use on any computer you use.
 This program works with English, Spanish, German and French.